ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 In this post I'll go into how the pipeline is set up.

-First step is to enable the Multi-stage pipelines preview feature:
+First step is to enable the _Multi-stage pipelines_ preview feature:

 - Login to your Azure DevOps environment.
 - Click on your avatar in the top right corner.
-- Choose Preview features.
+- Choose _Preview features_.
-- Enable the Multi-stage pipelines option.
+- Enable the _Multi-stage pipelines_ option.
 ![Multi-stage pipelines preview feature](../../static/images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/preview-feature-multi-stage-pipelines.png)
 <!-- ![Multi-stage pipelines preview feature](../../../../../images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/preview-feature-multi-stage-pipelines.png) -->